-Instalment sale agreements are deferred sale agreements whereby the fund sells an asset, which it has purchased and acquired based on a promise from the customer to buy.
+Project murabaha agreements are deferred sale agreements whereby the fund sells an asset, which it has purchased and acquired based on a promise from the customer to buy.
 The selling price comprises the cost, plus an agreed profit margin.
-Amounts receivable from the instalment sale transactions are stated at selling price, less unearned income, less repayments and provision for impairment (if any).
+Amounts receivable from the Project murabaha transactions are stated at selling price, less unearned income, less repayments and provision for impairment (if any)...

-g) Musharaka
+h) Musharaka

-Musharaka is partnership in which the Fund contributes capital.
-Musharaka is stated at cost (expected to be recovered) less amounts of Musharaka capital returned.
+Musharaka is partnership in which the Fund contributes a certain percentage of capital , and is entitled to share profits or loss proportionately.
+Musharaka is stated at fair value being the cost (expected to be recovered) less amounts of Musharaka capital returned.

-h) General reserve
+i) General reserve